comit-network/comit.network/blog/2021-05-19-monero-transaction.md

 2. the Keccak hash of the consensus-encoded `rct_signatures`
 3. the Keccak hash of all bulletproofs

-[These](https://github.com/comit-network/monero-rs/blob/b41ae9c32cb435a0f0c8e03f450dd248507c43b5/src/blockdata/transaction.rs#L546-L630) lines of code show what that looks like in practice.
+[These](https://github.com/comit-network/monero-rs/blob/b41ae9c32cb435a0f0c8e03f450dd248507c43b5/src/blockdata/transaction.rs#L546-L630) lines of code show how that looks like in practice.

 ## Outlook